ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification describing the sequence number synchronization method.

+## ACE Groupcomm Role CBOR Mappings Registry ## {#iana-ace-groupcomm-role}

+This specification establishes the "ACE Groupcomm Role CBOR Mappings" IANA Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}, except for the value range designated for private use.
+Expert review guidelines are provided in {{review}}.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.

+The columns of this Registry are:

+* Name: The identifier of the role in the group or topic.

+* CBOR Value: CBOR abbreviation for this role identifier.
+Integer values less than -65536 are marked as "Private Use", all other values use the registration policy "Expert Review" {{RFC8126}}.

+* Reference: This field contains a pointer to the public specification describing the role identifier.

+The CBOR value 0 is to be marked as 'Reserved'.

+This Registry has been initially populated by the values in {{sec-cbor-role-mappings}}.

 ## Expert Review Instructions {#review}

 The IANA Registries established in this document are defined as expert review.